KDE/digikam-doc/right_sidebar/maps_view.rst

 The meaning of “GPS”, as well as the detailed descriptions of the functions and buttons that apply to all three geolocation maps, are described in the :ref:`Geolocation Editor <geolocation_editor>` chapter of this manual.
 This applies to the context menu on the map and the line of buttons under the map except the last one.

-The lock icon will freeze the map.
-When selecting photos the map will no longer be moved automatically and will not be focused on the GPS points of the selected images.
+The lock icon |lock_map| will freeze the map.
+The map will no longer automatically be moved when a photo is selected, and so may not be focused on the GPS points of the selected images.

-The copy icon, on the next line, will copy the coordinates of the current image position in the map to the clipboard as plain text.
+The copy icon |copy|, on the next line, will copy the coordinates of the current image position in the map to the clipboard as plain text.

 Different map services can be selected from the drop-down field under the line of buttons.
 Choose a map service and then click the **See more information on the Internet** button to the right.

-The displayed positioning data are stored in the image's Exif tags if the option :menuselection:`Settings --> Configure digikam --> Behavior --> Geolocation information` is activated.
+The displayed positioning data are stored in the image's Exif tags if the option :menuselection:`Settings --> Configure digikam... --> Metadata page --> Behavior tab --> Geolocation information` is activated.
 That allows the location to be read by any other application that can understand Exif GPS data.